-An important investment has been made in the new, innovative learning platform called 'Vantage'.
-Launched at the end of June 2019, it provides access to both local and global PwC content.
+An important investment has been made in the new, innovative learning platform called Vantage, which provides access to both local and global PwC content.

 The modular content along with innovative learning approaches have led to formal recognition from the broader learning community.
 In both 2019 and 2020, PwC's Learning and Education won the following awards: